PotLock/docs/user-guides/apply-to-a-pot/README.md

 ### 3. Get Accepted to Project Registry

-Currently, projects will be pending approval in the registry and must be accepted by a Potlock admin.
+Currently, projects will be pending approval in the registry and must be accepted by a POTLOCK admin.
 To expedite the process, projects should notify the POTLOCK core team in the “new-project-registration” channel on Telegram, providing the link to their project.
 The status of their application will be indicated without a banner if approved.

 ### 4. Apply During Application Period